 Private Company Research -- Search Tips

-This guide was created to provide a starting point for researching private companies.
+This guide was created to provide a starting point and strategy for researching private companies.
 Use the tabs across the top of the page to explore all aspects of researching a private company.
 Some of the resources listed in this guide are subscription databases and may only be accessed by current students, faculty, and staff of Bentley University.

 A private company does not trade its stock on a stock market so it is not required to file detailed financial information with the SEC (Security Exchange Commission).
 A private company can be a large corporation, medium sized or a small (mom & pop) business.
 A private company can also be a subsidiary or division of a larger company or a large company with subsidiaries or divisions.